How to Create an LLC: Key Steps and Legal Considerations

 Obtain an Employer Identification Number

-An EIN is also known as a “Federal Tax Identification Number.”
-Most banks need an EIN before opening a business account.
+An EIN, also known as a “Federal Tax Identification Number,” is required by most banks before opening a business account.
 To get an EIN, visit the IRS website.
 The process is free, and you can get the number in a short amount of time.

 Obtain the Necessary Business Licenses

 The nature of your business depends on the licenses you need.
 To use an example, you’ll need a federal license if you intend to sell firearms, and you need a state license to sell alcohol.
 Local cities require a standard business license to operate in a certain area.
-Hiring a lawyer is not necessary to establish an LLC, but you should have an unbiased party read over your operating agreement and other documents.
+Hiring a lawyer is not necessary to establish an LLC, but it is advisable to have an unbiased party review your operating agreement and other documents.

 To learn how to create an LLC, post your job on UpCounsel’s marketplace.
 UpCounsel has high-quality lawyers from across the country, with years of legal experience to help you.
 UpCounsel associates have earned their degrees from such prestigious universities as Harvard and Yale.
 UpCounsel is in business with the likes of Airbnb, Menlo Ventures and Google.